 • Your Area Manager will check that the ATR is complete and acknowledge this with you.
-We will have 6 months from this date of a valid application to decide the outcome of your request.
+We will have 6 months from the date the application is made1 to decide the outcome of your request.

 Internal Assessments

 We will undertake a range of assessments to assess your Asset Transfer Request.
 These may include: